zhooda/ihl/README.md

 ```
 tool WikipediaLookup {
     with query
-    do   Look up information in wikipedia
+    do   Look up information using wikipedia
 }

+OR

+tool WikipediaLookup with Query {
+    Look up information using wikipedia
+}

+OR

+tool WikipediaLookup with Query:
+    Look up information using wikipedia
 ```

 `@`-prefixed keywords: